 For this summer’s long July 4th weekend, my husband and I decided we wanted to get away from it all for a few days – no e-mails, no cell phones, no WiFi, no TV, no CNN or FOX news.
-Since I was going to be in the Seattle area, my husband would meet me there, and then we would drive to the North Cascades, a park we had not visited in over twenty years.
+Since I was going to be in the Seattle area, my husband would meet me there, and then we would drive to the North Cascades, a National Park we had not visited in over twenty years.

 The park complex has over 400 miles of hiking trails, over 300 glaciers and boasts over 127 alpine lakes, and with 93% of the land protected as a wilderness, it is not easily accessible.
 Access by car exists only within the recreation areas, and even that is limited.
-Otherwise, the rest of the park can only be accessed by hiking and backpacking.
-For our trip, we chose to visit Stehekin, which is at the extreme northern tip of 55 mile long Lake Chelan, and can be reached by hiking, boat or float plane.
+Otherwise, the rest of the park can only be seen by hiking and backpacking.
+For our trip, we chose to visit Stehekin, Washington which is at the extreme northern tip of 55 mile long Lake Chelan, and can be reached by hiking, boat or float plane.

 Eventually, we crossed from the west side of the Cascade Range to the east side and entered into the rain shadow of the peaks that have been called “America’s Alps”.
 As we approached the town of Chelan, the mountains became hills, the trees and vegetation disappeared almost completely, and the scenery turned from lush green to dry and rocky desert.
 This was not the scenery we were expecting to enjoy on our long weekend break.

-To go the 55 miles up lake from Chelan to Stehekin, we had two choices – hike in or take one of the two Lady of the Lake boat options (the float plane was not available this summer).
+To go the 55 miles up lake from Chelan to Stehekin, we had two choices – hike in or take one of the two Lady of the Lake boat options (the float plane was not available).
 After spending the night in Chelan, we took the Lady of the Lake Express at 8:30 the next morning, which would get us to Stehekin by about 11.
 The sister boat, Lady of the Lake II takes a more scenic four hours to do the same trip.
 I was glad I had made reservations in advance because our boat was full at the beginning of this long holiday weekend.

 As we enjoyed our cruise up lake, the scenery slowly changed over the course of the 2.5 hour trip.
 The houses around Chelan gave way to complete wilderness.
 The low hills got bigger and the vegetation slowly increased, so that by the time we reached Stehekin, we were seeing the classic northwest evergreens and high peaks we were expecting, though the landscape was still drier than on the western side of the park.

-Stehekin – unplugged and disconnected
+The Lodge at Stehekin – unplugged and disconnected

 Most of the passengers on our boat seemed to be day trippers, and would go back to Chelan after a short layover in Stehekin.
 But some, like us, got off with baggage.
-I have to admit, as we got off the boat pulling our roller bags behind us, we did feel a little old and out of place.
+I have to admit, as we got off the boat pulling our roller bags behind us, I did feel a little old and out of place.
 It seemed that everyone around us was carrying large backcountry backpacks and were in their 20’s or 30’s.